Updated April 14, 2023

 This is one of the most important features for writing the codes and for reading the codes in Python.
-It is also known as 4 space rule and this rule is not as mandatory as it can be overruled for the continuation of the line.
-Indentation also helps to know which code belongs to which function as we use braces in other programming languages in Python this done by following the rules of indentation.
+It is also known as the 4 space rule, and this rule is not as mandatory as it can be overruled for the continuation of the line.
+Indentation also helps to know which code belongs to which function as we use braces in other programming languages in Python; this done by following the rules of indentation.

-In Pep8 the rules are use spaces in place of tabs, as the name of the rule use 4 consecutive spaces for indentation.
-If both these rules are used at once then this causes an error that issues warning by the interpreter.
+In Pep8, the rules are use spaces in place of tabs, as the name of the rule use 4 consecutive spaces for indentation.
+If both these rules are used at once then this causes an error that issues a warning by the interpreter.

-In the above program, the print statement follows indentation because the “if” statement is true then only the print statement is executed.
-If there is no proper indentation maintained then it will pop an error.
+The print statement follows indentation in the above program because the “if” statement is true, then only the print statement is executed.
+If there is no proper indentation maintained, then it will pop an error.
 The output of the above code without indentation will be:

 2. Naming Conventions

-To make the codes more readable and less complex there are few naming rules in Pep8 for Python coding.
-There are many things in the code to be given a name such as it may variables, class, methods, packages, etc. It is always been a best practice for selecting names to variables or functions or classes or packages that make sense or they relate to what exactly the code does because using some random names for declaring would lead to ambiguity or it is highly difficult when debugging the code.
+There are few naming rules in Pep8 for Python coding to make the codes more readable and less complex.
+There are many things in the code to be given a name, such as it may variables, class, methods, packages, etc. It has always been a best practice for selecting names to variables or functions or classes or packages that make sense, or they relate to what exactly the code does because using some random names for declaring would lead to ambiguity or it is highly difficult when debugging the code.
 Let us see a few naming styles to be used while writing codes.

 For variables, you can have either one letter or word or any number of words separated by an underscore, but all these letters should be in lowercase.
-For naming functions or methods we can use all the letters in lowercase which can be one word or any number of words separated by an underscore.
-For constants also follow the same as variables but all the letters should be in uppercase.
-For class, the naming rule is that you can use one word or multiple words but there is no separation between these multiple words and it follows camel case like ClassName.
-For packages also follow the same as naming rules of class but instead of camel case, the letters in the package name should all be in lowercase.
+We can use all the letters in lowercase for naming functions or methods, which can be one word or any number of words separated by an underscore.
+For constants also follow the same as variables, but all the letters should be in uppercase.
+For class, the naming rule is that you can use one word or multiple words, but there is no separation between these multiple words, and it follows a camel case like ClassName.
+For packages also follow the same as naming rules of class, but instead of camel case, the package name’s letters should all be in lowercase.
 These all can be demonstrated in the below code.

 3. Document String